sutgeorge/Audio-Super-Resolution/README.md

 <img src="Project/model_stage_4.png" alt="model_stage_3" align="center" width="50%"/>

  - [X] Set the filter no. configuration to 64-128-256-256-256-128-64, with the last 2 upsampling blocks retaining the 64-64 arrangement

+### 5th stage
+ - [X] Add BatchNorm to the downsampling blocks
+ - [ ] Experiment with adding/removing BatchNorm and Dropout layers
  - [ ] Perform an ablation study to analyze how much each residual block contributes to the noise found in the model output
  - [ ] Try different resampling factors (2x, 4x, 6x, 8x etc.)
  - [ ] Execute experimental training runs with multiple chunk sizes (100ms, 200ms, 300ms etc.) and compare results